King County committee votes to oust director of law enforcement oversight office

 A similar independent review commissioned by Jacobs of another controversial shooting by King County sheriff’s deputies — the 2017 death of 17-year-old Mi’Chance Dunlap-Gittens — sparked outrage in the Sheriff’s Office, which filed a grievance to attempt to stop its release.
 The county settled a lawsuit with the boy’s parents for $2.25 million within months of the report’s release.

-Jacobs believes concerns over the pending Tommy Le report may be driving an effort to see her gone.
-Jeffrey Campiche, one of the lawyer’s representing the boy’s family in a federal civil-rights lawsuit pending against the county, said he was worried about the same thing.
+Jacobs believes concerns over the pending Tommy Le report and other use-of-force investigations may be driving an effort to see her gone.
+Jeffrey Campiche, one of the lawyers representing the boy’s family in a federal civil-rights lawsuit pending against the county, said he was worried about the same thing.

 “We are concerned that King County will terminate Deborah Jacobs to suppress the report on King County’s cover up of the truth about the killing of Tommy Le,” Campiche wrote in an email on Tuesday.